 You might think I don’t want anything for Christmas.
 You are absolutely right.
 That said, I intend to participate fully and joyfully in giving and receiving gifts this holiday season.
 After all, less is not nothing.

-More importantly, my friend Joshua Becker recently reminded that it’s not up to me.
+More importantly, my friend Joshua Becker reminded me that it’s not up to me.
 He said, “who am I to deny something that makes someone else happy.
 If it makes someone in my family happy to give gifts, who am I to tell them no.”

 I celebrate Christmas, but this guide should help you regardless of the holidays you celebrate.
-Now that Halloween is over, radio stations will start playing Christmas music, holiday sales and promotions will be in full force, and if you aren’t paying attention, January 1st will roll around and you’ll wake up dazed and confused, not to mention exhausted, fat and broke.
+Now that Halloween is over, radio stations will start playing Christmas music, holiday sales and promotions will be in full force, and if you aren’t paying attention, January 1st will roll around and you’ll wake up dazed and confused, not to mention exhausted, and broke.

 A Guide to Simple Holidays